-The Counseling Center offers walk-in hours on Monday to Friday from 1pm to 3pm for crisis or urgent concerns.
+The Counseling Center offers drop-in hours on Monday to Friday from 1pm to 3pm for crisis or urgent concerns.
 If you need to speak to someone immediately and are unable to come during the drop-in hours, please call 425.352.3183 or go to UW1-080.

 On evening, weekends, and university holidays a variety of resources are available.

 If you are suicidal, or your safety is threatened, call 911 and the local authorities will take you to a nearby hospital emergency department to speak with a professional counselor.

 If someone has threatened immediate harm to themself or others, call UWB Security and Campus Safety at 425.352.5359.
 Campus Safety can send for an ambulance, a city police officer, or the county sheriff depending on the location of the person in crisis.

 If you are not feeling strong suicidal urges, but you need someone to talk to when we are not open, utilize one of the below services.

 Free and Confidential 24/7 Crisis Support

 Provides crisis intervention, suicide prevention, and life-affirming services to LGBTQ youth ages 13-24.

 - Ayuda en la crisis Español: Call 1-888-628-9454